feilengcui008/toys/douban_backup/README.md

 2. Put your browser cookie into the file cookie.txt in the same direcory with this script.
 3. Run `python douban.py`

-You can also provide username and password to this script to login to get cookie, but since this approach may not work due to login frequency limit.
+You can also provide email and password to this script to login to get cookie, but since this approach may not work due to login frequency limit.